nathanwray/icm/README.md

 # icm
 icm (Internet Connectivity Monitoring) monitors your internet connectivity uptime and logs each outage.
-It will optionally play .wav files and/or hit GET endpoints on connect and disconnect.<br/>
+If your internet has been unstable or unreliable icm can help identify how often and for how long your connection is down.
+It will optionally play .wav files and/or hit GET endpoints on connect and disconnect.
+Although a windows executable is provided, it is 100% java and should be portable across platforms via the jar distribution.<br/>

 Connectivity is monitored by testing DNS resolution every 7 seconds, and on failure, it will test every 1 second until it has succeeded 5 times.
 Values, sound clips and urls are configurable in the properties file.<br/>